alexfurtunato/parsecpy/README.rst

 The python module file provided by user should has the following
 requirements:

+-  To PSO model, should has the constraint function as following:

+   def constraint\_function(par, x\_meas, \*\*kwargs): # your code #
+   arguments: # par - particle object # kwargs - Dict with extra
+   parameters: # kwargs['overhead'] - boolean value (if overhead should
+   be considerable) # analize the feasable of particles position (searched parameters) # return True or False, depend of requirements return boolean\_value

+-  To CSA model, should has probe function as following:

+   def probe\_function(par, tgen): # your code # arguments: # par -
+   actual parameters values # tgen - actual temperature of generation # generate a new probe solution # return a list os parameters of probe solution return probe\_solution

--  Should has, at least, two function as following:
+-  And the models files should has a objective function as following:

    ::

-       def constraint_function(p, *args):
+       def objective_function(par, x_meas, y_meas, **kwargs):
            # your code
            # arguments:
-           # p - particle object
+           # par - particle object
-           # args - list of position arguments passed to function:
+           # x_meas - Measures array of independent variables
-           #   args[0] - Pandas Dataframe object of measured speedups (PasecData speedups)
+           # y_meas - Measures array of dependent variable
+           # kwargs - Dict with extra parameters:
-           #   args[1] - boolean value (if overhead should be considerable)
+           #   kwargs['overhead'] - boolean value (if overhead should be considerable)
-           #   args[2] - list of number of cores used on args[0] measured speedups
-           #   args[3] - list of number of problems sizes used on args[0] measured speedups
-           # analize the feasable of particles position (searched parameters)
-           # return True or False, depend of requirements
-           return boolean_value

-       def objective_function(p, *args):
-           # your code
            # calculate the function with should be minimized
            # return the calculated value
            return float_value